 Operations involved with the proposed project can generate natural odors associated with plant blossoms.
 As mandated by Municipal Code Chapter 5.50 and 17.180, all medical marijuana cultivation activities are only allowed in the interior of enclosed structures, facilities, and buildings.
 To comply with the CUP requirements, the structure must provide the necessary odor control, ventilation and filtration systems for the cultivation and office areas of the structures sufficient to ensure that City requirements for odor control are met.
 Thus, the project is expected to result in minimal exterior plant odors.
-In addition, the nearest residential structures to the CUP project site are located approximately 1,500 feet to the north.
+In addition, the nearest residential structures to the CUP project site within the City of Desert Hot Springs are located approximately 1,724 feet to the northeast, while the nearest dwelling units outside of the City boundaries (unincorporated) are found approximately 2,290 feet to the northwest.